 Executive Vice President and Provost

+Under the direction of conductor Michelle Swanson, the UNI Children's Choir will offer their winter concert.
 This event is free and open to the public.

 A perfect way to celebrate the holidays.
 Come join the UNI School of Music choral ensembles and orchestra in celebrating the joys of the season.
 Enjoy holiday favorites and majestic, winter-inspired works.
 This event is ticketed.
 For tickets, call 319-273-4TIX.